grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 [A81-hostname]: A81-xds-authority-rewriting.md#xds-resource-validation

-2. Server SAN validation against SNI used: If `auto_sni_san_validation` is true in the [UpstreamTlsContext][UTC] gRPC client will perform validation for a DNS SAN matching the SNI value sent.
-The normal matching when using `TlsCredentials` for the channel allows other SAN types, but only the DNS type will be checked here.
+2. Server SAN validation against SNI used: If `auto_sni_san_validation` is true in the [UpstreamTlsContext][UTC] gRPC client will perform matching for a SAN against the SNI used for the handshake.
+The normal matching when using `TlsCredentials` for the channel only checks against DNS SANs in the certificate, but with `XdsChannelCredentials` matching will be done using any of DNS / URI / IPA SAN types in the server certificate.

 ### Related Proposals:
 * [gRFC A29: xDS-Based Security for gRPC Clients and Servers][A29]